Virtual Assistant

 Optimization of self-consumption

-1. Self-consumption Optimization
+1. Optimization of Self-Consumption

 The devices (water heaters, heat pumps, radiators, pool pumps, etc.) are controlled via a relay.

-It is also possible to control certain charging stations for electric vehicles (via WiFi or Ethernet).
+It is also possible to control certain charging stations for electric vehicles (via Wi-Fi or Ethernet).

 Detailed Connection of a Relay on the I/O Module

-The I/O relay module consists of 4 relays.
+The I/O relay module has 4 relays.

-2. Algorithm Operation
+2. Operation of the Algorithm

 For example, if there is a surplus of 1000 W or more, it activates the 1000 W water heater.

-The devices are activated and deactivated according to the selected operating modes, such as "Solar only" or "Solar and timer".
+The devices are activated and deactivated according to the selected operating modes, such as "Solar only" or "Solar and timer."
 See Configuration below.

 It is not possible to set priorities for activation or deactivation among the devices; they are only controlled based on their nominal power to maximize self-consumption.